 Like Snapchat, Pinterest, LinkedIn and other social channels, Instagram helps users discover content using search terms.
 This isn’t the place to pack a bunch of searchable phrases.
 But it’s exactly the spot to insert one or two high-traffic keywords found during your website keyword research.

 Why is this especially important in 2021?
 Because Instagram is testing a new search feature which enables users to view profiles and content about their search subject.
-So, if you optimize your Instagram bio and create content around your core brand offerings, you have more likelihood than ever to be found by your target audience and to add new audience members.
+So, if you optimise your Instagram bio and create content around your core brand offerings, you have more likelihood than ever to be found by your target audience and to add new audience members.

 3. Add a CTA.